-I decided to buy from RV Safety Accessories because I saw good recommendations from friends and it turned out I had camped next to owner Daryl years before and when I got back in touch, he offered me a discount.
-Plus I liked the fact that they offer 7 day a week tech support to their customers.
-I noticed later, though, that they no longer carry what I bought, but here’s the relevant info:
+I decided to buy from RV Safety Accessories because I saw good recommendations from friends and it turned out I had camped next to owner Daryl years before.
+They no longer carry what I bought, but here’s the info that’s still relevant:

 Advantages: No extra charge for installation; can take it with you if you trade rigs.

 Disadvantages: Suggest you lock it (though theft is not really a problem); cannot be serviced on the road – must be shipped to factory for service because it is sealed for waterproofing; one more thing to “plug in.”

 Advantages: Easily serviced – can be serviced on the road because it does not have to be waterproof; Always on – no need to plug anything extra in; secure, not necessary to lock.

 Disadvantages: Extra charge for installation; can’t easily be transferred from rig to rig.”

 Other friends told me they liked the portable model since they could more easily test other poles within a campground if a problem was indicated.
 This made sense to me, so that part of the decision was made.

 I told Daryl that another friend of mine who had the exact unit I was considering wrapped a black plastic bag around it to protect from rain and he said that was not necessary.
 As long as the unit does not lay on the ground, it is “weather resistant” so rain should not be an issue.